satran/Dotvim/README.md

 | <leader>x         |  closes current window                         |
 | CTRL+d            |  inserts python pdb.set_trace() in the code    |

+*
-*For some reason GitHub does not recognize tables using markdown.
+:For some reason GitHub does not recognize tables using markdown.
 So if you can't read this just open the md in vim.*